mtdowner/noteshub/Python/Python.md

   # function tasks here
 ```

+- function header: `def` keyword indicates start of a function
+- parameter: parenthesis following the function name that holds input values
+- `:` marks the end of function header
+- Python statements make up the function body
+-  code inside function must be indented to indicate they are a part of the function

 ## Types of arguments:
 - positional: called by their position in function definition
 - keyword: called by their name